Third largest rail network in the world

-The fleet of rolling stock in Russia consists largely of general-purpose rolling stock and various specialised railcars, which together made for an overall fleet of 1.2 million units at the end of 2019.
+The fleet of rolling stock in Russia consists largely of general-purpose rolling stock and various specialised railcars, which together made for an overall fleet of about 1.2 million units at the end of 2020.

 Other railcars including flat cars and hopper cars made up the remaining 31%.
 Flat cars are mostly used for rail transportation of containers, while hopper cars are specialised in fertilisers, cement and grain among the other cargos.

 All information on this page is at 31 December 2020 or for 2020 unless otherwise stated.

 Source: Globaltrans; Rosstat; RZD

 Third-longest rail track in the world

 of the country’s overall freight turnover, excluding pipeline traffic, travels by rail

 of freight railcars fleet in Russia operated by private players